j1mmyzz/AI4ALL-Group-13D/README.md

-# AI4ALL Group 13D – Depression Detection from Twitter Posts
+# AI4ALL Group 13D – Depressive Text Detection Trained On Reddit Posts

 A Natural Language Processing (NLP) project that detects depressive language patterns in Twitter (X) posts using TF-IDF and machine learning classifiers.

 ## Project Overview

 This project was completed as part of the **AI4ALL Ignite Summer 2026** program.

-Our goal is to develop a machine learning model capable of identifying depressive language patterns from Twitter (X) posts.
+Our goal is to develop/train a machine learning model capable of identifying depressive language patterns from Reddit posts.
 The project applies Natural Language Processing (NLP) techniques to classify posts while emphasizing Responsible AI principles such as fairness, transparency, and reproducibility.

 ---